AMReX-Astro/Castro/Docs/source/faq.rst

    I get more information?*

    The best thing to do is to recompile the code with ``TEST=TRUE`` set in the ``GNUmakefile``.
-This will have AMReX catch the signals raised in both C++ and Fortran functions.
-Behind the scenes, this defines the ``AMREX_TESTING`` preprocessor flag, which will initialize memory allocated in fabs or multifabs to signaling NaNs (sNaN), and use the ``BLBackTrace::handler()`` function to handle various signals raised in both C++ and Fortran functions.
+This will have AMReX catch the signals raised in C++ functions.
+Behind the scenes, this defines the ``AMREX_TESTING`` preprocessor flag, which will initialize memory allocated in fabs or multifabs to signaling NaNs (sNaN), and use the ``BLBackTrace::handler()`` function to handle various signals raised in C++ functions.
 This is a Linux/UNIX capability.
 This gives us a chance to print out backtrace information.
 The signals include seg fault, floating point exceptions (NaNs, divided by zero and overflow), and